DOI-ONRR/doi-extractives-data/_downloads/disbursements.md

 breadcrumb:
   - title: Downloads
     permalink: /downloads/
+description: "The amount of money earned from extraction of natural resources on federal lands that is disbursed to various legislated funds.
+Our fund overview dataset is from the Office of Natural Resources Revenue, which is part of the Department of the Interior.
+In addition, we have more detailed datasets on two of the funds: Land and Water Conservation Fund (LWCF) and National Historic Preservation Act (NHPA)."
+tag:
+- Data
+- Downloads
+- Documentation
+- USEITI data
+- Disbursements
 ---

 > The amount of money earned from extraction of natural resources on federal lands that is disbursed to various legislated funds.
 Our fund overview dataset is from the [Office of Natural Resources Revenue](http://www.onrr.gov/), which is part of the Department of the Interior.
 In addition, we have more detailed datasets on two of the funds: [Land and Water Conservation Fund](https://www.doi.gov/lwcf) (LWCF) and [National Historic Preservation Act](http://www.nps.gov/subjects/historicpreservation/NHPA-50.htm) (NHPA).